DilanRocco/Interlude/to-do.md

 ## things still to do with the app
 - copy the read.me into the theory page
-- page for the streches
 - make text for notifiications
 - deal with dark mode.
 Making the icon black when bar is white in menu bar as well. all around the app as well.
 - fix text make sure it is all grammaratically correct

 ## Just Continue
 - make the text for the app like the suggestions "Suggestion: It's best to focus on an object that is 20 feet away"
+- page for the streches make animations better

 ## app landing page
 - Promotional Text - 170 characters